740 East Foothill Boulevard

 How much parking will be provided to serve the development?

 Los Angeles County requires no parking spaces for this type of development given the extreme need to provide housing for our vulnerable populations.
 Despite that, National CORE’s initial plans included 19 spaces – 0.35 spaces per unit.
-That is more than the 0.25 spaces per unit national studies indicate would be needed for a development of this nature.
+After reducing the development’s scope to 43 units and lowering the building’s height, the number of spaces was reduced to 16.

 Many residents of permanent supportive housing developments cannot afford to own a vehicle when they move in.
 At the point where they can afford one, they often no longer qualify to live in the development and move onto other forms of affordable housing.
 Parking is also strictly monitored by onsite staff.
 National CORE wants to be a good neighbor and maintain the quality of our property and the surrounding community.